KelvinVerhoeven/BachelorproefOpvolging/documentation/README.md

 - config.db.link let you set the address of the database.
 - config.BAP.filter filters out the repositories we need.
 - config.BAP.organisatie: Sets the organisation where too look for repositories.
+- config.BAP.logFolder: Folderlink that contains the logFile.
+These needs to be separate.
+Github has 1MB direct download limit.
+So asking data directly from a file thats over 1MB would result in an error.
+Ex. "/map"
+- config.BAP.logFile: Filename where the students pushes it logs.
+Ex."file.md"
+- config.BAP.sciptieFolder: Folder containing the scription.
+Same 1MB limit applies here.
+Ex. "/map"
+- config.BAP.sciptieFile: The book the student creates.
+Ex. "book.pdf"
+- config.BAP.infoFile: This a json files students fill in themself on there github.
+Ex. "/map/file.json"  OR "/file.json"

 # key.js